jank324/lynx/README.md

 Activate your virtual environment.
 (Optional)

-Install the `cheetah` package as editable
+Install the `lynx` package as editable

 ```sh
 pip install -e .